klaytn/kips/KIPs/kip-81.md

 Stored separately in `Tracker` structs.
 Each `Tracker` struct can be updated between `trackStart` and `trackEnd` blocks, but becomes immutable afterwards, essentially freezing the voting powers.
 A `Tracker` struct is first created in `createTracker()`, and updated by `refreshStake()`

 - Each GC’s voter accounts \
 Stored in global mappings, and can be updated any time.
-Voter account mappings are updated by `refreshVoter()`
+Voter account mappings are updated by `refreshVoter()`.

 #### Contract interface